 Young adult carers are young people aged 16-24 who provide unpaid care to someone, usually a member of their family, on a regular basis.
 They may care for a parent, sibling, grandparent or other relative who has a disability, long-term illness, mental health problem or other condition which results in a need for care, support or supervision.

 Facts and figures

-What is Learning and Work Institute doing to improve young adult carers’ lives?
+What are we doing to improve young adult carers’ lives?

 - We want young adult carers should be formally identified as a ‘vulnerable group’ giving them full entitlement to the 16-19 Bursary.

 - We want young adult carers, aged 16-21, to be exempt from the 21 hour rule in the benefit system.

 - We want young adult carers to have access to flexible hours apprenticeships and traineeships to boost their skills and careers.

 We also convene the National Policy Forum for Young Adult Carers, which is supported by the Department for Education and attended by policy makers from across government, along with young adult carers, carers services and learning provider representatives.

 We raise awareness of young adult carers, test out new approaches and support the implementation of good practice.

 To order a free set of resources for young adult carers, please do not hesitate to get in touch.